Siddiha/Health-Centre-Management-System/README.md

-# 🏥 Health Centre Management System
+# 🏥 Health Centre Management System and Ticket Management

 A comprehensive system for managing health centre operations, patient records, and appointments.